parnikajain/CS4100KAZ/README.md

 ```

 ### Training
-To start training in a decentralized setting, run the following command:
+To start training in a centralized setting, run the following command:

 ```bash
 python KAZ_centralize_train.py